 Can embossed leather ever look like real exotic leather?

-High-quality embossed cowhide can mimic scale patterns visually, but it fails under close inspection — no sensory pores, uniform backing, and a flat scale profile give it away.
+High-quality embossed cowhide can mimic scale patterns visually, but under close inspection, it fails—no sensory pores, uniform backing, and a flat scale profile reveal it.

 Is there a test I can do at home?

-The water drop test works well: a drop of water on genuine exotic leather will bead and absorb slowly.
+The water drop test works well: a drop of water on real exotic leather will bead and absorb slowly.
 On synthetic or bonded leather, it either beads indefinitely or absorbs too quickly.

 Are all exotic leathers protected by law?
 Not all, but many are.
 Crocodile, alligator, python, and some lizard species require CITES documentation.
 Ostrich and stingray are generally unregulated but should still come with origin documentation from reputable sellers.